riscv-forks/electron/README.md

 ## Necessary Toolchains for cross-compilation

 - Debian riscv sysroot
-- Clang toolchain
-- Rust toolchain

-Prebuilt toolchains are available in GitHub Releases.
-They can also be built from source by corresponding scripts, e.g.
-`//tools/rust/build_rust.py`.

-**Note**: To build the sysroot, please checkout chromium 121.0.6167.90 source code and apply the patch.
+**Note**: To build the sysroot, please checkout chromium source code at `1273786fb3efd` and apply the `sysroot.patch`.
 The sysroot creator patch is not maintained in electron patches.

-Toolchain issues:

-- https://github.com/llvm/llvm-project/issues/79944 (This only affects building chromiums but coincidentally doesn't affect building electron)
-- [Rust doesn't embed target-abi llvm module flag](https://github.com/rust-lang/rust/issues/121924).
-There's a work-around applied to rust toolchain.
-It has been fixed in rust by https://github.com/rust-lang/rust/pull/123612

 ## Build Instruction